cgruver/okd-jenkins-pipeline/docs/index.md

     | initialize.groovy | This pipeline is run the first time a developer sets up their namespace for Jenkins builds.
 It is also run by the developer anytime they need to consume changes to either the maven-settings.xml or the custom jenkins agent Pod Template |
     | build.groovy | This is the script that builds, packages, and deploys Quarkus JVM, or Spring Boot applications |

+1. __Note:__ The DeploymentConfigs in the two pipelines include an init-container that creates a Java keystore from the certificates located at: `/var/run/secrets/kubernetes.io/serviceaccount/service-ca.crt`  There is an environment variable set for the application container that passes custom JAVA_OPTS to take advantage of the Java keystore.
+By setting this up, any self-signed certs that you add to your OpenShift cluster are automatically trusted by your applications.
+This is useful for things like WebSphere MQ, or Hashicorp Vault where you want TLS communication channels.

 We're going to start by building a couple of container images.
 So, If you have not cleaned up your local image cache in a while, do this.